neondatabase/website/content/docs/guides/logical-replication-fivetran.md

     </CodeBlock>

-    Enter the details in the Fivetran **Create a source** dialog as shown below.
-Your values will differ, with the exception of the port number.
+    From this string, the values in the Fivetran **Create a source** dialog would show as below.
+Your actual values will differ, with the exception of the port number.

     - **Host**: ep-cool-darkness-123456.us-east-2.aws.neon.tech
     - **Port**: 5432